Aliases for PLAU Gene

 This gene encodes a secreted serine protease that converts plasminogen to plasmin.
 The encoded preproprotein is proteolytically processed to generate A and B polypeptide chains.
 These chains associate via a single disulfide bond to form the catalytically inactive high molecular weight urokinase-type plasminogen activator (HMW-uPA).
 HMW-uPA can be further processed into the catalytically active low molecular weight urokinase-type plasminogen activator (LMW-uPA).
 This low molecular weight form does not bind to the urokinase-type plasminogen activator receptor.
 Mutations in this gene may be associated with Quebec platelet disorder and late-onset Alzheimer's disease.
 Alternative splicing results in multiple transcript variants, at least one of which encodes an isoform that is proteolytically processed. [provided by RefSeq, Jan 2016]

 GeneCards Summary for PLAU Gene

 PLAU (Plasminogen Activator, Urokinase) is a Protein Coding gene.
-Diseases associated with PLAU include Quebec Platelet Disorder and Factor V Deficiency.
-Among its related pathways are Cell adhesion_Plasmin signaling and E2F transcription factor network.
-GO annotations related to this gene include serine-type endopeptidase activity.
+Diseases associated with PLAU include Quebec Platelet Disorder and Alzheimer Disease.
+Among its related pathways are Complement and coagulation cascades and DNA Damage Response (only ATM dependent).
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity.
 An important paralog of this gene is PLAT.

 UniProtKB/Swiss-Prot for PLAU Gene